 I write real magic – magical realism and fantasy stories with the power to transform.

 I’ve written The Diamond Peak Series, a young adult metaphysical fantasy series, two Prunella Smith novels for adults, (Worlds Within Worlds – a metapysical thriller – and The Locksmith’s Secret – women’s fiction) plus a book of urban fantasy and magical realism short stories (A Matter of Perception), and a YA magical realism novel on empowering ways to deal with a bullying (You Can’t Shatter Me) The young adult books and short stories are published by S&H Publishing.
 Four of my novels have been awarded B.R.A.G Medallions and an Awesome Indies Seal of Excellence for outstanding fiction.
-I’ve also written a book on writing, The Elements of Active Prose: Writing tips to make Your Prose Shine, published by AIA Publishing, a selective, author-funded publishing company I run as an extension of my editing work for AIA Editing.
+I’ve also written a book on writing, The Elements of Active Prose: Writing tips to make Your Prose Shine, and one on meditation, both published by AIA Publishing, a selective, author-funded publishing company I run as an extension of my editing work for AIA Editing.

 You can see my CV on my Linked in profile.